easybuilders/easybuild/docs/Packaging_support.rst

   * specifies which package naming scheme to use; default: ``EasyBuildPNS``

-.. note:: Changing the naming scheme should be done with caution.
-For example, RPM will only allow one package of a
-          particular *name* to be installed, so if you wish multiple versions of a package to be installed in parallel you need to ensure variables like the software version are included in the package name.

 * ``--packagepath``:

   * specifies destination path of packages being built